 The District utilizes an encumbrance accounting system under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation.
-Encumbrances are liquidated when the commitments are paid and all outstanding encumbrances lapse at June 30.
+Encumbrances are liquidated when the commitments are paid and all outstanding encumbrances lapse at June 30, unless designated as a commitment of the District.